willymcallister/willymcallister.github.io/_articles/source-transformation.md

 $\text V_\text T = $ \_\_\_\_\_\_\_\_

 <details>
 <summary>show answer</summary>
 <p>Two lines are the same if they have the same slope and the same y-intercept.
-Look at the two equations and match the things that need to match.</p>
+Look at the two equation.
+Match the things that need to match.</p>
 <p>To get the slopes to match, $\text R_\text N = \text R_\text T$.
 The resistors have to be the same.</p>
 <p>To get the y-intercepts to match, $\text I_\text N = \text V_\text T / \text R_\text T$.</p>
 <p>This is the same as $\text V_\text T = \text I_\text N\,\text R_\text N$.</p>